Quafadas/cask-laminar/README.md

 5. start a webpack dev server... we have a config laid out in the root of that project... "startWebpackDevServer"
 6. once webpack is up and running ~fastOptJS::webpack... and you should see all change reload without intervention in the browser on the frontend.

-Note: The webpack config (which is being served on localhost:3000) proxies Ajax requests to port 8080, and assumes you have kept that as the backend port.
+Note: The webpack config (which is being served on localhost:3000) proxies Ajax requests to port 8080/api, i.e. assumes you have kept that as the backend port, and have requests to the backend running through the "api" bath .

 # cask-laminar-stack